HASSAN1A/Gallery/README.md

 ![alt text](app.png)

 #### Description
-Django Web application allows users to view different kinds of photos based on different categories and locations that interest them.
+Django Web application that allows users to view different kinds of photos based on different categories and locations that interest them.
 A user can click on a photo to enlarge it and will also be able to see the details of the photo.
 A search bar also enables a user to search categories available for viewing based on the location

-#### #### Get Live link here : [USAGE](https://jushgallary.herokuapp.com/)
+#### Get Live link here : [USAGE](https://jushgallary.herokuapp.com/)

 #### User Story